bassmanitram/actions-for-nautilus/configurator/help.md

 elements in a nested format - i.e. the creation and manipulation of submenu actions is exactly the same as for main menu items, performed within the ui presented by the **Submenu Actions** tab.

-The instructions below are presented for main actions, but the same semantics apply to creating submenu actions
+The instructions below are presented for main menu actions, but the same semantics apply to creating submenu actions.

 ## Menu Actions
 To create a menu action, then, do the following: